coderefinery/manuals/teaching-tech-together.md

   intrinsic motivation.
 Drivers of intrinsic motivation: a) competence, b) autonomy, c) relatedness (connection to others).
 * Consider usefulness and time to master.
 Focus on useful and fast.
-  Useful = *authentic tasks*, things people will actualyl use.
+  Useful = *authentic tasks*, things people will actually use.
 * Avoid demotivation: for adults, a) unpredictability, b) indifference, c) unfairness.
-Specific examples: a) contemptuous attitude, b) saying existing skills are worthless, c) complex or detailded technical discussion, d) pretending you know more than they do, e) the word "just" as in, it's "just easy", f) software installation problems, g) giving impossible challenges to fail at to try to learn something, if not understanding.
+Specific examples: a) contemptuous attitude, b) saying existing skills are worthless, c) complex or detailed technical discussion, d) pretending you know more than they do, e) the word "just" as in, it's "just easy", f) software installation problems, g) giving impossible challenges to fail at to try to learn something, if not understanding.